rafaelbicudo/tools/README.md

   --fit-from-total, -t  fit the torsional angle using the total energy.
   --angles ANGLES [ANGLES ...]
                         all dihedrals (in degrees) to be used in the fit (include the max and min angles).
+  --etot_limits ETOT_LIMITS ETOT_LIMITS
+                        lower and upper limits of the total energy plot.
+  --edih_limits EDIH_LIMITS EDIH_LIMITS
+                        lower and upper limits of the dihedral energy plot.
 ```

 ## get_excited-states.py